POLOMI678/Minimum-Spanning-Tree/README.md

 # Kruskal-s-Algorithm

-This is a program to show the implementation of kruskal's algorithm
+This is a program to find the cost of a minimum spanning tree